tum-ens/urbs/doc/overview.rst

   * Demand: These commodities have a timeseries for the requirement associated and must be provided by output from other process or from storage.
-Usually, there is only one demand commodity called electricity (abbreviated to Elec or ElecAC), but
+Usually, there is only one demand commodity called electricity (abbreviated to Elec), but multiple (e.g. electricity, space heating, process heat, space cooling) demands can be specified.
   * Env: The special commodity CO2 is of this type and represents the amount (in tons) of greenhouse gas emissions from processes.
 Its total amount can be limited, to investigate the effect of policies